CiscoDevNet/iOAM/README.md

 # In-band OAM (iOAM)

-# Introduction

-iOAM is an implementation study to record operational information invthe packet while the packet traverses a path between two points in the network.iOAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets. iOAM defines a set of meta-data that is carried as part of the live traffic, i.e. it is added to the packets.
+iOAM is an implementation study to record operational information invthe packet while the packet traverses a path between two points in the network.iOAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets.

+# Team:
+- Frank Brockners
+- Shwetha Bhandari
+- Srihari Raghavan
+- Ranganathan T.S
+- Karthik Babu Harichandra Babu
+- Vengada Prasad Govindan
+- Ananthakrishnan Rajamani
+- Sagar Srivatsav
+- Manaswi G Reddy

+# Current Status
+In development.
+Initial beta version availble in VPP [fd.io]

+# Overview

+"in-band" operation, administration, and maintenance (iOAM) mechanisms to record OAM information in a packet while the packet traverses a particular network domain. iOAM is an implementation study to record operational information in the packet while the packet traverses a path between two points in the network. iOAM defines a set of meta-data that is carried as part of the live traffic, i.e. it is added to the packets.
 In-band OAM mechanisms, which are sometimes also referred to as embedded network telemetry or passive OAM are an active topic of discussions.
-In-band network telemetry has been defined for P4 [P4] and the SPUD prototype (see [I-D.hildebrand-spud-prototype]) uses a similar logic in that it allows network devices on the path between endpoints to participate explicitly in the tube outside the end-to-end context.
+In-band network telemetry has been defined for P4 [P4] and the SPUD prototype (see [SPUD]) uses a similar logic in that it allows network devices on the path between endpoints to participate explicitly in the tube outside the end-to-end context.
 Even the IPv4 route-record option defined in [RFC0791] can be considered an in-band OAM mechanism.
 This draft defines several transport options for carrying iOAM meta-data in packets.
 Those transport options include plain IPv4 and IPv6 as well as VXLAN-GPE, Segment Routing for IPv6 and Network Service Header (NSH).

   iOAM is to complement "out-of-band" or "active" mechanisms such as